First published in Positively Positive in June 2018.

-“Everything is unfolding exactly as it should.
-You’re exactly where you’re meant to be.”
+“You’re exactly where you’re meant to be.”

-My body had been trying to tell me for years, via chronic illness and fatigue, that I was on the wrong path.
+My body had been trying to tell me for years that I was on the wrong path.
 But I wouldn’t listen.
 The more I ignored the signs, the louder they became.
-It finally took a sledgehammer of painful personal experiences to wake me up to the truth of what needed to be done (you can read more about my rude awakening here).
+Finally the sledgehammer came out to wake me up to the truth of what needed to be done (you can read more about my rude awakening here).

-Following my ‘moment of truth’, as I call it, I knew that I had to quit my career of almost 15 years as a Consulting Engineer.
+Following my ‘moment of truth’, as I call it, I knew that I had to quit my career of almost 15 years as an engineer.
 It wasn’t easy walking into my manager’s office to tell him that I was leaving.
 No one could fathom why I was making this drastic decision.
 I’d invested enormous amounts of time, energy, emotion, sweat, and tears into my career from the age of 18.
 I’d finally built up an admirable reputation that established me as an authority in my field.

-On the outside looking in, I seemed ‘successful’ and happy.
-But on the inside I was dying, and I couldn’t understand why.
+On the outside looking in, I seemed successful and happy.
+But on the inside I was dying, and I couldn’t understand why.Tweet it

 Quitting was the only option if I was going to recover my health, my well-being, and my sanity.

 Following my departure from the corporate world, I went through a long identity crisis as I tried to uncover who I really was, peeling back back the layers of my ego that had been heavily invested in being ‘an engineer’ and ‘an important professional woman’.

 A turning point came during Jean Houston’s visionary program ‘Living Your Destiny’.
 We were asked to look at our lives through the lens of The Hero’s Journey.
 It was the first time I considered that perhaps there was meaning in my journey and my suffering.
 I came to the powerful realisation that:

-Our lives are not random.
-There’s a purpose for each & every situation if you choose to find it.
+There’s purpose and benevolent meaning in each and every situation if you choose to find it.Tweet it

-When you take the time to stand back and look at the bigger picture of your life, you see a beautiful tapestry of purpose and meaning, woven together by all the different threads of your life experiences.
+When you take the time to stand back and look at the bigger picture of your life, you’ll see a beautiful tapestry of purpose and meaning, woven together by all the different threads of your life experiences.
 It’s our job to pay attention to the different threads weaving through our lives and to try to understand the larger tapestry that is emerging.

 And for the first couple of years, it was great.
-I developed a process to help people find their purpose, which I trialed on several different clients with great success.
+I developed a process to help people find their purpose, which I trialled on several different clients with great success.

 Until everything started to feel really hard again.